-The primary classroom serves children ages three through the kindergarten year.
-The five day a week program provides the consistency essential to a child’s overall development.
+The Primary Classrooms serve children age three through the kindergarten year.
+The five-day-a-week program provides the consistency essential to a child’s overall development.
 The guidelines, schedule and expectations remain constant, allowing a child’s level of comfort, confidence, and enthusiasm to grow daily.

 The program is carefully crafted to meet each child’s individual needs rather than a one-size-fits-all approach.
 Children progress at their own pace in a non-competitive environment.
 They are challenged daily by lessons and materials designed to meet their needs.
 They develop standards of conduct, courtesy, cooperation, self-control and respect for the rights and opinions of others while developing their own individual abilities, talents and interests.

 Classrooms are large, open spaces, framed by open shelves that display a wide variety of carefully sequenced, hands-on learning activities that encourage thought, exploration and creativity.
 Classes are mixed-age, family like environments where the 3 year old learns from observing older students and the 5 year olds benefit from the chance to be leaders and mentors to their younger peers.